AkulDatta/muonclip/examples/README.md

 ## Features

-- Trains on tiny_shakespeare dataset
+- Trains two identical models (one with MuonClip, one with AdamW) on the tiny_shakespeare dataset
-- Compares MuonClip vs AdamW
 - Tracks attention logits for QK-Clip
 - Plots training metrics